royaltm/node-zmq-raft/RAFT.md

 Client
 ======

-A client should establish a ZMQ DEALER socket and connect it at first to any number of the known cluster peer's ROUTER sockets.
+A client should establish a ØMQ DEALER socket and connects it at first to all of the known cluster peer's (seed peers) ROUTER sockets.
 Client should then ask each known peer at a time about the cluster state, peer URLs and the current LEADER ID using a RequestConfig RPC.
 In case the cluster is in transition state (no leader) the client should repeat sending RequestConfig messages until the response contains a valid LEADER ID.
 Upon success the client should disconnect its DEALER socket from all other peers and connect it only (or leave the connection) to the leader's ROUTER URL.
 The client should also update its list of all known peers in the cluter.

 The client may ask for the current cluster status and configuration periodically using RequestConfig RPC.